ayusharyakashyap/Julius-Caesar-NLP/README.md

 This repository contains a complete, end-to-end Retrieval-Augmented Generation (RAG) pipeline developed specifically for Shakespeare’s *Julius Caesar*.
 The purpose of this project is to create an explainable, accurate question-answering system that does not hallucinate, and instead grounds every generated answer in the actual text of the play.

-The system is designed to be modular, readable, and educational.
-Anyone reading this repository should clearly understand how each stage of the pipeline works, why it exists, and how it contributes to producing high-quality grounded answers.

 ---